chescales/infantium-sdk-docs/source/getting_started.rst

 ======================

 So what now?
 When speaking about integrating a game with Infantium many developers get a little bit confused.
-Integrating a game with Infantium means communicating with our SDK at different points of your Apps, feeding with three different core sources of information, which is where we extract our Cognitive Analysis:
+Integrating a game with Infantium means communicating with our SDK at different points of your Apps, feeding it with three different core sources of information, which are where we extract the data for our Cognitive Analysis:

-* The *Elements* on the screen
+* The *Elements* on the screen.
-* The *Goals* (or objectives) that the kid must achieve
+* The *Goals* (or objectives) that the kid must achieve.
 * The actual *Interactions* that happen during game time.

 To do this there are a series of methods to be called at different parts of your code.
 For instance, the Elements and